Margherita Zenoni: India, Australasia, and South Africa

 In December 1867 Zenoni sailed to New York and then on to Cuba where she appeared at the Teatro Tacón in Havana with an Italian opera troupe organized by Annibale Biacchi.
-After Havana she proceeded to India to join Augusto Cagli's Italian opera company as its prima donna assoluta for the 1868-69 season in Calcutta.
+After Havana she proceeded to India to join Augusto Cagli's Italian opera company as its prima donna assoluta for the 1868–69 season in Calcutta.
 She was an immediate success with the audiences, and Cagli tailored the company's repertoire to reflect her greatest successes on the Italian stage – modern, tragic operas.
-She remained with Cagli's troupe for the 1869-70 season and then signed with Giovanni Pompei's rival company who were performing in Bombay and the Dutch East Indies.
+She remained with Cagli's troupe for the 1869–70 season and then signed with Giovanni Pompei's rival company who were performing in Bombay and the Dutch East Indies.
 Cagli and Pompei subsequently joined forces to create a composite company.
 Zenoni toured both Australia and New Zealand with them.
 While in Sydney she married Annibal Luis Gamboa on 23 September 1873.
-According to the marriage announcement in the Sydney Morning Herald, Gamboa was from Cadiz, Spain.
+According to the marriage announcement in the Sydney Morning Herald, Gamboa was from Cádiz, Spain.
 He had also been on the ship with her when she sailed to New York on her way to Cuba in 1867.

 Zenoni performed in Australia through the 1875 season appearing as Griselda in I Lombardi, Leonora in Il trovatore, Paolina in Poliuto, Amelia in Un ballo in maschera, and in the title roles of La Juive, Norma, Lucrezia Borgia, and Anna Bolena.
 Her next stop was South Africa where Cagli had begun producing opera seasons for Cape Town in 1876.
 For the 1877 season his latest venture was al fresco opera in the gardens of the Good Hope Masonic Lodge.
 The season proved disastrous.
 In January Zenoni had to sing through a cold in Lucrezia Borgia while strong winds buffeted singers and audience alike.
 Cagli then built a pavilion to partially enclose the performances, but in April a fire broke out which destroyed not only the pavilion and its stage but all of the company's scenery and props as well as the lead tenor's costume collection.
 Zenoni set sail for her native Italy in July 1877, a fact much lamented by the editor of The Cape Standard and Mail.
 She died in Turin in March of the following year.
 Her husband later remarried and died in Turin in 1899.

 After her death, Zenoni's name briefly lived on in the entertainment world, albeit in vaudeville rather than opera.
 In 1878 the impresario Harry Rickards discovered that an artiste from another troupe was performing under the same name as Katie Angell, a young Australian trapeze artist who worked for Rickards and later became his second wife.
 He considered a lawsuit, but instead Angell changed her own stage name, and Rickards billed her as "Mademoiselle Zenoni.
 The Premier Lady Gymnast of the World."
 According to the Dictionary of Sydney, the name was inspired by the celebrity of Margherita Zenoni who was singing in Australia when Angell began her career.